CodeSpaceHQ/MENGEL/modules/DMZ/project_config/README.md

 #### API
 - `save(filename=config_file_name)`: Saves the current configuration to XML.
 By default uses the same name as what was passed in.

--`prediction_target`: Returns the prediction target given in the XML file.
+- `prediction_target`: Returns the prediction target given in the XML file.

--`prediction_type`: Returns the prediction type given in the XML file.
+- `prediction_type`: Returns the prediction type given in the XML file.

--`id_column`: Returns the id column given in the XML file.
+- `id_column`: A feature which has a unique value for every entry in the dataset, such as a name.